 Your first follow-up is typically scheduled 2-3 weeks after fitting - this gives you time to experience your hearing aids in real-world situations whilst ensuring we catch any issues early.
 Don't worry about "bothering" us with questions or concerns - this appointment is specifically for fine-tuning based on your actual experiences.

-It is normal to take several weeks to adjust to your new soundscape, and there may be a few hearing aid tweaks needed along the way.
+It is normal to take several weeks to adjust to your new sound, and there may be a few hearing aid tweaks needed along the way.
 We can listen to the feedback of your current listening experiences, and by reading the data from your hearing aids, we can get a bigger picture of how well you are hearing.

 Your future check-ups are also important to ensure that your hearing performance is maintained and continues to give you the support you need.
 Your hearing aid review appointments will usually be booked annually or at your audiologist's discretion.